 Publish a Power BI report and dataset

-The first step in managing the report lifecycle using a Power BI service live connection is to have a report (and dataset) that teammates want to use.
+The first step in managing the report lifecycle using a Power BI service live connection is to have a report and dataset that teammates want to use.
 So Anna must first publish the report from Power BI Desktop.
-This is done by selecting Publish from the Home ribbon in Power BI Desktop.
+Select Publish from the Home ribbon in Power BI Desktop.

-If Anna isn't signed in to the Power BI service account, a pop-up will prompt Anna to do so.
+If Anna isn't signed in to the Power BI service account, Power BI prompts Anna to do so.

 From there, Anna can choose the workspace destination to which the report and dataset will be published.
 Remember, if Anna saves it to a new experience workspace, then anyone with Build permission can have access to that dataset.
 Build permission is set in the Power BI service, after publishing.
 If work is saved to a classic workspace only members who have access to the workspace where a report is published can access its dataset using a Power BI service live connection.

 The publishing process begins, and Power BI Desktop shows the progress.

 Once complete, Power BI Desktop shows you success, and provides a couple links to get you to the report itself in the Power BI service, and a link to get quick insights about the report.